youwen5/web/routes/software/+epilogue.typ

 #let todo = sym.ballot
 #let in-progress = emoji.clock

-Here’s the elevator pitch: I want a static site generator that’s hackable and lets me write in a markup language human-readable and writable like markdown but with the full power of a programming language.
+Here's the elevator pitch: I want a static site generator that's hackable and lets me write in a markup language human-readable and writable like markdown but with the full power of a programming language.